The Land of Green Plums: Characters

 The narrator, Edgar, Georg, and Kurt hail from similar backgrounds.
 All are German Romanian and students at the same university.
 They all suffer persecution, and oppose the regime.
 The characters—especially Edgar, Georg, and Kurt—are quite deliberately not developed in great detail, as noted by critics.
 "Characterization is not the point here.
 Müller is primarily a poet", and this poetic interest likewise is said to explain the lack of chapter organization and of transitional phrases.
 Only two of the six main characters who suffer oppression survive at the end of the book: Lola dies by hanging, Georg commits suicide after fleeing to Germany, Kurt is found hanged, and Tereza, the narrator's friend who betrays her to the Securitate, dies of cancer.

 Genre

 Autobiography

 The novel is partly autobiographical.
 Like her narrator, Müller comes from the German-speaking minority in Romania, the Banat Swabians, with a father who had been former SS man during World War II.
 Trained as a teacher, she lost her position after refusing to cooperate with the Securitate.
 She emigrated to Germany in 1987.
 In a 1998 interview she mentioned that real persons can be recognized in some of her characters, including one in The Land of Green Plums: "That [recognition of characters] was already the case in my previous book [The Land of the Green Plums].
 Because my best girlfriend died young, and because she had betrayed me, and because I had to despise her and could not stop loving her."

-In an earlier interview with the Danish newspaper Politiken, Mülller went into greater detail about her friend, portrayed as Tereza in this novel:
+In an earlier interview with the Danish newspaper Politiken, Müller went into greater detail about her friend, portrayed as Tereza in this novel: